 Easy Camping Desserts for kids

 Don’t forget those sweet treats!
 Here are a couple camping options for desserts:

-A giant watermellon, basket of strawberries or fresh peaches are wonderful desserts!
+A giant watermelon, basket of strawberries, or fresh peaches are wonderful desserts!

 Or, put all your s’more ingredients into a waffle cone, wrap in foil, and roast that over the fire!